xabbu42/Master/arbeit.md

 We show that $\Glp ⊢ Γ ⊃ Δ, □□A$ follows from $\Glp ⊢ Γ ⊃ Δ, □A$ by structural induction on the proof tree for $Γ ⊃ Δ, □A$.
-The above rule then is sound by that lemma and a contraction.
+The above rule then is admissible by that lemma and a contraction.

 1\.\ case: $□A$ is a weakening formula of the last rule.
 Just weaken in $□□A$.